 Chief Financial Officer Amy Hood highlighted a 37% increase in commercial bookings and a rise in long-term contracts.
 High capital investments in AI infrastructure will continue, exerting pressure on margins but laying the groundwork for future growth.

-On 29 October 2025, Microsoft released its financial results for Q1 of fiscal year 2026, which ended on 30 September.
+On 29 October 2025, Microsoft released its Q1 2026 financial results for the quarter ended on 30 September.
 The key figures, compared with the same period of fiscal year 2025, are as follows:

 Revenue by segment: